aksellovstad/Glyphs-Scripts/README.md

 ## **Components**

-`TransferComponents.py` lets you copy component across masters, essentially letting you replicate a component structure across other masters.
+`TransferComponents.py` lets you copy components across masters, essentially letting you replicate the component structure from a source to a target master.
 Applies to all selected glyphs.

 ## **Glyph Names**